-In the popular Iranian culture there are various types of guests, for example in the past the people of Damavand had given a name to every type of guest: the welcome and unwelcome, the informal, the foreign, the city, the country, the 'guest confidential and foreign, the guest who was part of the group of the wise and the famous and was a source of pride for the landlord, the dishonorable guest (infamous person who was a cause of infamy for those who hosted him), the lucky guest, (the bearer of prosperity at the house and the life of the host and who taught the things he knew to the children and the family members of the host), the spoils-host (he who pretends a lot and expects the same from his host), the confident and intimate guest (in case of a woman she becomes a confidant of the woman who hosts him, otherwise the man and the host never gets tired of him or her), the guest instigator, the guest storyteller (he who frequen he used to tell the stories of legendary heroes like Hossein the Kurdish, Rostam-Nameh, Amir Arsalan, etc., consuming delicious food), the unexpected guest (who went to someone's home without warning), the critical guest and the long-winded guest ( the one who makes the host lose his head from what he talks).
-Another type of hospitality consisted in sharing, or in preparing the necessary for cooking and collaborating in offering food; then there was the casual guest, for example if someone passing by the street met a friend or relative, took him to his house and in these cases the guest bought some things on the street and sometimes the landlord prevented him.
-The traveler traveler, the one who returns from a trip and can be of two types: the first is part of the family members or for example is the son who went to the military or who moved to another city for work and come back to see the family and relatives again.
-The second is the one who, after a few years of absence, returns to see friends and relatives again.
-In some cases, when someone is invited to a place and the landlord warns friends and acquaintances that he has a guest that evening, he invites them to spend the evening together or sometimes his friends and acquaintances understand who the guest is and they go to their home.
+In Iranian popular culture there are various types of guests, for example in the past the people of Damavand had given a name to each type of guest: the welcome and unwelcome one, the informal one, the foreign one, the city one, the country one, the 'confidential guest and stranger, the guest who was part of the group of the wise and famous and was a source of pride for the host, the dishonorable guest (infamous person who was a cause of infamy for the host), the lucky guest, (bringer of prosperity to the host's home and life and who taught the things he knew to his host's children and family members), the spoilers guest (one who demands a lot and expects the same from his host), the confidant and intimate guest (in the case of a woman he becomes the confidant of the woman who hosts him, otherwise the man and the host never gets tired of him or her), the host instigator, the guest storyteller (the one who attends he goes around houses telling stories of legendary heroes like Hossein the Kurd, Rostam-Nameh, Amir Arsalan etc eating delicious foods), the unexpected guest (who went to someone's house without warning), the critical guest and the long-winded guest ( the one who makes the host lose his head by what he speaks).
+Another type of hospitality consisted in sharing, or in preparing the necessary for cooking and collaborating in offering food; then there was the casual guest, for example if someone passing by on the street met a friend or relative, they took them to their home and in these cases the guest bought things on the street and sometimes the landlord prevented them.
+The traveling guest, the one who returns from a trip and can be of two types: the first is part of the family members or for example is the son who went to do the military or who moved to another city to work and come back to see family and relatives.
+The second is the one who, after a few years of absence, comes back to see friends and relatives.
+In some cases, when someone is invited to a place and the landlord warns close friends and acquaintances that he has a guest that evening, invites them to spend the evening all together or sometimes his friends and acquaintances understand who the guest is and they go to his house themselves.

 The host's host formulas differ according to the personality and credibility of the host and also to the host's possibilities.
 Serving tea to welcome a guest is an essential part of receptions in Iran.
 The uses and customs associated with the host and hospitality in the different regions of Iran have particular characteristics.